Why Pattern Making Is a Pivotal Part of Developing Your Fashion Line

 - Start to finish project management

-- 2 first patterns and 2 first samples
+- Two first patterns and two first samples

-- 2 production-ready patterns and 2 duplicates per style
+- Two production-ready patterns and two duplicates per style

 For designers looking to produce a larger fashion line, we recommend The Collections Package.
-This offering has all these same services, plus 15 first samples and patterns as well as two duplicate patterns per style, adding up to 30 sample patterns.
+You receive 15 samples and two duplicate patterns per style while offering the same services—the result?
+30 couture samples.